KevinAst/feature-u/docs/presentation.md

 ## Presentation

-It is recommended that you initially view the video in it's entirety.
+_It is recommended that you initially watch the video in it's entirety.
-For subsequent review, you may directly reference specific sections through the {{book.guide.playfulFeaturesVideo_TOC}} (just below the video).
+For subsequent review, you may reference specific sections through the
+{{book.guide.playfulFeatures_videoContent}} (below)._

 <p align="center">
   <iframe name="featureVideo"